Healthy Thanksgiving Recipes & Keto Options

 All that leftover turkey has got to go somewhere.
 You can keep eating turkey for lunch and dinner… or you can turn it into breakfast sausage!
 You can do this by throwing your pulled turkey in a food processor and mixing it with the other ingredients to make little turkey patties.
 If you have trouble getting them to stay together you can always mix in an egg yolk or two.

-This particular recipe incorporates coconut oil, turmeric, garlic, onion, other Italian herbs for added anti-inflammatory benefits.
+This particular recipe incorporates coconut oil, turmeric, garlic, onion, and other Italian herbs for added anti-inflammatory benefits.
 The spices altogether create that distinct sausage flavor that is so satisfying in the morning.

 healthy thanksgiving